-Stuart R. Poyntz is Director of the Community Engaged Research Centre (CERi) at Simon Fraser University and Associate Professor in the School of Communication.
+Stuart R. Poyntz is Director of the Community Engaged Research Centre (CERi) at Simon Fraser University and Professor in the School of Communication.
 He has been a Visiting Scholar at Queensland University of Technology, Griffith University, Hong Kong Baptist University and the University of British Columbia, and was President of the Association for Research in Cultures of Young People from 2012-2017.

 His research addresses children’s media cultures, theories of public life and urban youth media production.
 He has published four books and is currently Principal Investigator of the SSHRC-funded research project, Youthsites: Charting the non-formal arts learning sector in creative lives, and Lead Investigator of the Social Media and News Section of the SSHRC-funded research project, IMPACTS: Collaborations to Address Sexual Violence on Campus.
 He has published widelyin national and international peer-reviewed journals, including Oxford Review of Education, Canadian Journal of Communication, Popular Culture, Journal of Children and Media, Cultural Studies, Journal of Youth Studies, Review of Education, Pedagogy and Cultural Studies, and the Canadian Journal of Education, and in various edited collections.